Koala3353/Koala3353/README.md

 ### Hi there 👋

 - 🌱 I’m currently learning **Web development**
 - 💬 If you want me to make you a discord bot or a custom website, feel free to contact me.
-Click [here](https://koala3353.github.io/website-shop/) for more info. ([Github link of website](https://github.com/Koala3353/website-shop))
+Click [here](https://koala3353.github.io/website-shop/) for more info. ([Source code of website](https://github.com/Koala3353/website-shop))
 - 📫 How to reach me:
             Discord: **koala_3353**
 - 🤔 I've been programming since the age of 13.
 I've started freelancing at the age of 14 and earned over $2,000.